sudmantlab/rishi/rockfish_cactus/rockfish55_all_analyses/06_PSMC.md

 widow-ccgp_1.fasta
 ```

-Now we will run all assemblies through psmc using the same paramters using `all_psmc.sh` - later we will use species-specific values
+Now we will run all assemblies through psmc using the same paramters using `all_psmc.sh` - later we will plot with species-specific values but will use the same .psmc output which are the key files
 ```
 #!/bin/bash
 #SBATCH --job-name=psmc